Attorneys for Passengers in Trucks Who Are Injured in Crashes

 How the Value of Your Case is Determined

-Just as there are many variable when determining the cause of an accident, an equal number of variables can be used to determine the appropriate amount of compensation to seek in a lawsuit.
+Just as there are many variables when determining the cause of an accident, an equal number of variables can be used to determine the appropriate amount of compensation to seek in a lawsuit.
 Damages can include any of the following.

 - The cost of your past and future medical bills.
 This would include your initial treatment as well as any therapy or operative procedures that are deemed necessary for your physical recovery.